 As advised before, we are now in the period of the summer solstice which takes place in Cancer, and the summer sky is not much different even nowadays.

-The bird Jatayu is the constellation of Cygnus, that looks as if flying above them.
+The bird Jatayu is the constellation of Cygnus, which looks as if flying above them.

 As we already saw, the parallels with the Perseus myth are obvious.
 This is of course not the only example, as this Indo-European myth appears again and again with similar symbols.